tidyverse/tidyverse.org/content/blog/tune-1-2-0/index.md

 ## Percentile confidence intervals

-Following up on changes in the [most recent rsample release](https://github.com/tidymodels/rsample/releases/tag/v1.2.0), tune introduced a [method for `int_pctl()`](https://tune.tidymodels.org/reference/int_pctl.tune_results.html) that calculates percentile confidence intervals for performance metrics.
+Following up on changes in the [most recent rsample release](https://github.com/tidymodels/rsample/releases/tag/v1.2.0), tune has introduced a [method for `int_pctl()`](https://tune.tidymodels.org/reference/int_pctl.tune_results.html) that calculates percentile confidence intervals for performance metrics.
 To calculate a 90% confidence interval for the values of each performance metric returned in `collect_metrics()`, we'd write:

 <div class="highlight">